 Just a short drive (15km/9 miles) from Kerikeri is the Akeake Reserve Track starting from Opito Bay.
 Signage at the far end of the bay points out the loop track leading to a small beach and to a pa site, Tareha Point, which offers amazing views.

 10. Try Wine and Chocolate

 Thanks to Kerikeri’s ideal fruit-growing sub-tropical climate, there is plenty of scope for foodies to get creative.
 Wineries, chocolate factories, bar and restaurants can be found in and around the town.
 Try a free chocolate sample and watch the chocolatiers at work at the Makana Chocolate Factory, or go winery-hopping to Marsden Estate, Ake Ake Vineyard, Cottle Hill Winery and Fat Pig Vineyard.
-For more wine experiences, check out 9 Great Winery Tours in New Zealand.
+Private wine tasting tours are available or travel to the wineries independently.
+For more wine experiences, check out 7 Things to Do in the Bay of Islands for Foodies.

 Location: Makan, 504 Kerikeri Road; Marsden Estate, 56 Wiroa Road; Ake Ake Vineyard, 165 Waimate North Road; Cottle Hill Winery, 28 Cottle Hill Drive, and Fat Pig Vineyard, 177 Puketotara Road in Waipapa.